esciencecenter-digital-skills/2025-04-03-repro-essb/index.md

 You will practice these skills by directly applying them to your own project.
 Inevitably, this will make your research more reproducible.

-You should bring your own coding project to the workshop that you would like to make reusable.
+You should bring your own coding project to the workshop that you would like to make reusable and share with others.
 This can range from a few small scripts to an extensive piece of software.

 {% comment %}